Semi-analytic version of shooting method and the bound states in non-analytic potential $V(x)= -g^2\exp (-|x|)$: Semi-analytic implementation of the shooting method

-In the next step (in which we search for the exact bound-state energy $E_{2m}(g)$ we have the following two possibilities, viz., (a) and (b).
-In the case (a) with ${\cal Z}<m$ we declare the current value of $k$ ``too large''.
+In the search for the exact bound-state energy $E_{2m}(g)$ we have two possibilities.
+In the first case marked by (a) with ${\cal Z}<m$ we declare the preselected value of $k$ ``too large''.
 Having recalled the standard oscillation theorems \cite{Ince} we choose a slightly smaller next tentative value of $k$ in order to make our next, amended candidate (\ref{geneso}) for wave function ``more oscillatory''.
-In the case (b) with ${\cal Z}\geq m$ we make an opposite move.
+In the second case marked by (b) with ${\cal Z}\geq m$ we do the opposite.
 On the basis of the same oscillation theorems we choose a slightly larger (but not ``too large'') next tentative value of $k$ in order to make our amended candidate (\ref{geneso}) for wave function ``less oscillatory''.

-In practice, the graphical determination of the actual nodal count ${\cal Z}$ is extremely easy because if the maximal (i.e., just one) node disappears in infinity, the asymptotic, exponentially quickly growing part of our tentative $\psi(x)$ simply changes its sign.
-This makes the resulting ``analytic shooting method'' easily implemented (typically, one proceeds by halving the interval of eligible $k$s) and quickly convergent.
+In practice, the graphical determination of the actual nodal count ${\cal Z}$ proves easily implemented because if the maximal node disappears in infinity, the asymptotic, exponentially quickly growing part of the tentative regular solution $\psi(x)$ must change its sign.
+This makes the resulting ``analytic shooting method'' fully analogous to its universal, quickly convergent numerical predecessors \cite{Newton}.

-Last but not least, the ultimate advantage of the proposed analytic shooting algorithm is that it generates the sequence of parallel upper and lower bounds.
-In this manner, the above-mentioned $g=\sqrt{2}$ numerical result becomes replaced by the two-sided estimate $-0.81721 < E_0< -0.81720$ or, if needed, by an unlimited series of its higher-precision amendments.
+Typically, the implementation of the analytic shooting algorithm is easy as it may proceed simply by halving the interval of eligible $k$s.
+Another, serendipitous advantage of the algorithm is its connection with oscillation theorems so that it generates, in practice, the sequence of parallel upper and lower bounds of the energies.
+For example, the above-mentioned approximate ground-state result $E_0=-k_0^2\approx -0.817$ becomes replaced, in this manner, by the two-sided estimate $-0.81721 < E_0< -0.81720$ and, subsequently, by the series of its higher-precision amendments whenever needed.
+For an illustration of the mechanism of this construction let us choose again $g=\sqrt{2}$ and make an ansatz $E_0=-k_0^2=-0.817200 - z\,10^{-6}$ containing a not yet specified error term $z$.
+Naturally, the ``shooting'' choice of the trial-and-error value of $z$ controls the behavior of the maximal nodal zero of the related regular solution $\psi(x)=\psi_{(k)}(x)$.
+For the four alternative choices of $z$ this behavior is displayed in Fig.~\ref{soizt}.